cosmos/ibc-go/docs/ibc/apps/packets_acks.md

 complex version negotiation is possible to implement inside the channel opening handshake, a very simple version negotation is implemented in the [ibc-transfer module](https://github.com/cosmos/ibc-go/tree/main/modules/apps/transfer/module.go).

-Thus, a module must define its a custom packet data structure, along with a well-defined way to encode and decode it to and from `[]byte`.
+Thus, a module must define its custom packet data structure, along with a well-defined way to encode and decode it to and from `[]byte`.

 ```go